mb803/website4/content/homepage/services.md

 ## Articulation and Phonological Therapy

-Articulation and Phonological treatment focuses on helping your child increase their ability to be understood by others by working on specific sounds and or patterns of speech that they may have difficulty with.
+Articulation and Phonological treatment focuses on helping your child say specific sounds and/or patterns of speech so they can be easily understood by others.

 [Learn More](/artic-and-phono)